metaleap/gerbil-lsp/lsp/notes.md

 ### Extra nice to have:

 "Expansion" of custom `defrule`s, for example: although this [defhandler](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/handling.ss#L24) macro would be listed as a symbol of `handling.ss`, its _uses_ such as [`(defhandler "initialize")`](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/lsp-lifecycle.ss#L25) in other (or not) source files would then be listed as symbols in _those_ source files

+## defs-search

+Inputs:
+- a "query" (usually incoming as substring-of or full symbol identifier)

+Results:
+- a hashtable / alist where:
+  - the _value_ is a flat list (no tree hierarchy) of the (top-level-only) matching defs/decls (result struct type just like above in `defs-in-file`, but with `children` empty) found in a tracked Gerbil source file existing somewhere in the currently-opened "root folders"
+  - the _key_ is the path of that source file

+## completions

+Inputs:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above) at which auto-completion proposals will pop up

+Results:
+- a flat list of items that include:
+  - **name**: the full name, not partial (ie if position is right after `ha` then `name` is still `hash-ref` rather than `sh-ref`)
+  - **description**: markdown doc or, for non-documented top-level defs the preceding multi-line comment or block of single-line comments